jjbenson85/jamdex/README.md

 This system of using the Jam component to play back the Jams rather than creating a separate component, meant that we only had one Component to update.
 It was also simpler than recording the audio to disk, as we would then need somewhere to host that file.

 ###### Synchronisation
-The Jam components renders the instruments, both their music engines and their interfaces.
+The Jam component renders the instruments, both their music engines and their interfaces.
 It passes props to these components from its state.